espressif/esp-idf/COMPATIBILITY.md

 To be added.

-## What if ESP-IDF version is lower than the `Required` version?
+## What If the ESP-IDF Version Is Lower than the `Required` Version?

 Latest ESP-IDF versions can prevent from downloading to, or even execute binaries on unsupported chips.
 ESP-IDF of versions v4.4.5+, v5.0.1+, v5.1 and above have both esptool download check and bootloader loading check against the chip revision.
 While ESP-IDF v4.3.5 has only esptool downloading check.

-For earlier ESP-IDF versions without such checking, that is incompatible with the given chip revision, the behavior running such versions on such hardware is undetermined.
+For earlier ESP-IDF versions without such checking, which is incompatible with the given chip revision, the chips running such versions will have unpredictable behavior.